Astroua/TurbuStat/docs/tutorials/statistics/delta_variance_example.rst

     >>> delvar.brk  # doctest: +SKIP
     <Quantity 19.413294229328802 pix>

-.. warning:: The turn-over at large scales tends to be dominated by the kernel shape rather than the data.
-Further, there are variations on those large scales that depend on how the convolution is done (there are some difference between v1 and v2 of astropy).

-On scales smaller than 4 pixels, the curve may tend to steepen.
-This is due to the finite beam-size (for observational data; see `Bensch et al. 2001. <https://ui.adsabs.harvard.edu/#abs/2001A&A...366..636B/abstract>`_).
+.. warning:: The turn-over at large scales (usually larger than half the image size) tends to be dominated by the kernel shape rather than the data.
+On scales smaller than the beam size, the curve will tend to steepen.
+This is due to the enhanced correlations from over-sampling the beam, which is standard for radio and submillimetre observational data.
+See `Bensch et al. 2001. <https://ui.adsabs.harvard.edu/#abs/2001A&A...366..636B/abstract>`_ for a discussion of how the beam affects the delta-variance curves.

 Volker Ossenkopf-Okada's IDL Delta-Variance codes is available `here <https://hera.ph1.uni-koeln.de/~ossk/Myself/deltavariance.html>`__.